simplymathematics/deckard_paper/paper.md

 # Summary

-The software package presented, called `deckard`, is a modular software toolkit designed to streamline and standardize experimentation in machine learning (ML) with a particular focuse on the adversarial scenario.
-It provides a flexible, extensible framework for defining, executing, and analyzing end-to-end ML pipelines in the context of a malicious actor.
-As it is built on top of the Hydra configuration system, deckard supports declarative YAML-based configuration of data preprocessing, model training, and adversarial attack pipelines, enabling reproducible, framework-agnostic experimentation across diverse ML settings.
+The software package presented, called `deckard`, is a modular toolkit that streamlines and standardizes machine learning (ML) experimentation, with a particular emphasis on evaluating models under worst-case perturbations[@fgm].

-In addition to configuration management, `deckard` includes a suite of utilities for distributed and parallel execution, automated hyperparameter optimisation, visualisation, and result aggregation.
-The tooling abstracts away much of the engineering overhead typically involved in adversarial ML research, allowing researchers to focus on algorithmic insights rather than implementation details.
-The presented software facilitates rigorous benchmarking by maintaining an auditable trace of configurations, random seeds, and intermediate outputs throughout the experimental lifecycle.
+It offers a flexible, extensible framework for defining, running, and analysing end-to-end ML pipelines in settings where inputs may be manipulated by an attacker or corrupted by unexpected noise [@biggio_evasion_2013].

+Built on the Hydra configuration system [@hydra], `deckard` supports declarative YAML-based configuration for data preprocessing, model training, and adversarial attack pipelines.
+This makes it easy to run reproducible, framework-agnostic experiments across a wide range of ML domains.

+Beyond configuration management, `deckard` provides tools for distributed and parallel execution, automated hyperparameter optimization, visualization, and result aggregation.
+By handling much of the engineering overhead common in adversarial ML research, it lets researchers focus on developing ideas rather than juggling infrastructure.
+The system also ensures rigorous benchmarking by keeping an auditable record of configurations, seeds, and intermediate outputs throughout each experiment.

-The system is compatible with a variety of ML frameworks and several classes of adversarial attacks, making it a suitable backend for both large-scale automated testing and fine-grained empirical analysis.
-By providing a unified interface for experimental control, `deckard` accelerates the development and evaluation of robust models, and helps close the gap between research prototypes and verifiable, reproducible results.
+Compatible with multiple ML frameworks and a variety of attack methods, `deckard` works both as a backend for large-scale automated testing and as a platform for detailed empirical analysis.
+With its unified interface for experiment control, the toolkit accelerates the development of robust models and helps bridge the gap between exploratory research and reproducible, trustworthy results .

+To avoid any ambiguity about contributions, we clarify that `deckard` is a method and software system introduced in this work.
+Although the implementation is publicly available on GitHub, the modular design, configuration-driven framework, and experimental methodology are original to this paper.
+While the prior works outlined in the Usage Section can be fully reproduced with this software, this paper is the first to present the system as a cohesive method, fully specified, documented, and intended for broad reuse.

 # Statement of need

-While tools such as `mlflow` [@mlflow], Weights & Biases [@wandb], `optuna` [@optuna], and Kubernetes [@k8s] provide essential infrastructure for model tracking and experiment management, `deckard` occupies a different position in the ML ecosystem---focusing specifically on configurable, adversarially robust experimentation.

-Unlike MLflow and Weights & Biases, which emphasize logging, visualization, and reproducibility for various ML frameworks, deckard enforces reproducibility by construction through its declarative, YAML-driven configuration system built on Facebook's hydra [@hydra] configuration management tool.
-In contrast to cloud-management software like Kubernetes---which is a general-purpose container orchestration platform---`deckard` abstracts away orchestration details and offers native support for parallel and distributed experimentation, tailored to ML workflows involving attack/defense cycles, model retraining, or optimisation.
-While deckard integrates tightly with IBM's Adversarial Robustness Toolbox [@art], the software is designed to be easily extensible to other attack frameworks.
-The human- and machine-readable parameter configuration system allows researchers to declaratively define end-to-end pipelines that span data sampling, preprocessing, model training, attack generation, defense evaluation, multi-objective optimisation, and visualisation.
-Tools like `ray` [@ray], `optuna` [@optuna], or `nevergrad` [@nevergrad] offer components of this pipeline (_e.g._, hyperparameter search or configuration management), but lack unified support for adversarial ML, verification, or auditability at scale.
-While `deckard` complements these existing tools, and in many cases can be integrated with them, its primary contribution is in automating and verifying adversarial ML experiments in a way that is both extensible and framework-agnostic.
+The software package presented, called `deckard`, is a modular toolkit that streamlines and standardizes machine learning (ML) experimentation, with a particular emphasis on evaluating models under worst-case perturbations [@fgm].
+It offers a flexible, extensible framework for defining, running, and analysing end-to-end ML pipelines in settings where inputs may be manipulated by an attacker or corrupted by unexpected noise [@biggio_evasion_2013].

+Built on the Hydra configuration system [@hydra], `deckard` supports declarative YAML-based configuration for data preprocessing, model training, and adversarial attack pipelines.
+This makes it easy to run reproducible, framework-agnostic experiments across a wide range of ML domains.

+Beyond configuration management, `deckard` provides tools for distributed and parallel execution, automated hyperparameter optimization, visualization, and result aggregation.
+By handling much of the engineering overhead common in adversarial ML research, it lets researchers focus on developing ideas rather than juggling infrastructure.
+The system also ensures rigorous benchmarking by keeping an auditable record of configurations, seeds, and intermediate outputs throughout each experiment.

+Compatible with multiple ML frameworks and a variety of attack methods, `deckard` works both as a backend for large-scale automated testing and as a platform for detailed empirical analysis.
+With its unified interface for experiment control, the toolkit accelerates the development of robust models and helps bridge the gap between exploratory research and reproducible, trustworthy results .

+To avoid any ambiguity about contributions, we clarify that `deckard` is a method and software system introduced in this work.
+Although the implementation is publicly available on GitHub, the modular design, configuration-driven framework, and experimental methodology are original to this paper.
+While the prior works outlined in the Usage Section can be fully reproduced with this software, this paper is the first to present the system as a cohesive method, fully specified, documented, and intended for broad reuse.

 # Usage
 Various versions of this software have been used in several recently published and not-yet-published works by the author of this paper, all of which are available in the `examples` folder in the source code repository [https://github.com/simplymathematics/deckard](https://github.com/simplymathematics/deckard).